mobiusml/hqq/Readme.md

 ### Examples
 We provide a variety of examples demonstrating model quantization across different backends within the ```examples```  directory.

-In the ```examples/llama2_benchmark```directory, you'll find code to replicate our Llama2 benchmark.
-By default, this benchmark quantizes the Llama2-7B model with 4-bit precision and provides perplexity metrics on wikitext-2.

-To execute the benchmark, ensure you have the datasets package installed by running  ```pip install datasets```.
-Additionally, for the GPTQ and AWQ demos, you'll need to install the following packages: ```pip install auto-gptq[triton]==0.4.2 autoawq==0.1.4 triton==2.0.0```

-After installation, configure your Hugging Face 🤗 token either through the command line or within the demo files, and you're all set!

 ### Citation 📜
 ```